Lolzen/bismuth-browser/README.md

 The Chrome Web Store no longer serves MV2 extensions at all, so loading an unpacked folder is the only route.
 Milestones 9003 and 9009 exist because of that.

 ---

+## Signing in

+A public Chromium checkout ships only `NullAccountManagerDelegate`, a placeholder that throws on every write — so signing into a Google account crashed the browser.
+Milestone 9010 restores the real delegate from Chromium 132 and adapts it to the current interface.

+The Play Services client library needed for tokens and Gaia IDs turned out to be present in the checkout already; it only looked absent because nothing used it anymore.

+---